lbologna/hbp-sp6-guidebook/_sources/online_usecases/circuit_building/cerebellum/connectome/connectome.rst.txt

-Details for each connection type list signs - represent requirements imposed in the code bullet points ● are further target values to be matched
+Details for each connection type: list signs - represent requirements imposed in the code;
+bullet points ● are further target values to be matched